SherG/cool-iron/blog/seo-set-forget.md

 <hr></aside>

 The good news is the internet is filled with quality free tutorials to provide you with the SEO basics a small business owner needs to know.
 You can choose to handle your own SEO without hiring a professional.
+This is an attractive idea for solopreneurs, or businesses with few employees.

 You needn't try to do everything, or everything at once.
 Following quality standards for content, and best practices when posting, can go far.

+In many cases, such as scaling a business with a traffic-based revenue model, it may make more sense to hire a professional.
+But even then, the knowledge you gain from learning about SEO, will be invalauble.
+And building in-house, specialized capacity may be more economically viable.

 ## Summary